martimyc/Engine/README.md

 - Right click turns on WASD fps-like movement and R/E (up, down)
 - Mouse wheel zooms in and out
 - Alt+Left click orbits the object
-- Pressing Fù focus the camera around the selected geometry
+- Pressing F¬ù focus the camera around the selected geometry

 ### Inspector